 Registration & package options

 Conference registration includes conference materials, coffee and lunch.
 It is hoped registrants will join us for a cocktail reception on the first evening to be held in the Nucleus cafe of the MRC HGU, IGMM.
-At this time, there are 3 registration options open for early birds
+At this time, there are 3 registration options still open for the remaining spaces:

 - David FitzPatrick, Genetic Causes of Developmental Disorders, MRC Human Genetics Unit